<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 "Landlord insurance typically covers the house itself, other structures on the property such as sheds, the owner’s possessions (but not the tenant’s possessions), lost rental income if the house is damaged and uninhabitable, and some liability protection for the owner in case of injury or a lawsuit.
 Policies vary, however, so read the fine print.”

 Landlord policies are meant to protect you and the property.
 They do not cover the tenant’s possessions, so you may want to make having renters insurance a requirement for all tenants.
-We discuss this further in our post, Renters and Landlord Insurance: Don’t Get Burned!
+We discuss this further in our post, Renters Insurance vs. Landlord Insurance: What's Covered?

 Funds for Maintenance and Repairs

-Allow room in your budget for maintenance and repairs.
-Buying a rental property may never be as easy as riding a bike, but it is a great way to grow your wealth.
+Buying a rental property can be a great way to grow your wealth.
 And if now’s the right time for you to make this type of investment, MilitaryByOwner can help!

 With home listings, a local business directory, and resource articles packed full of information on home buying, renting, becoming a landlord, and more, we’ll help you as you make this next step toward expanding your investments.